headexpanded/headexpanded/README.md

 - 👋 Hi, I’m Mark.
 I like reading and writing - good sentences, good stories, and good code.
 - 👀 If you need copy, or some proof-reading, let me know.
-- 🌱 I’m currently on a 4-month, 500 hour bootcamp, learning fullstack web development.
-It's intense.
+- 🌱 I just finished a 4-month, 525 hour bootcamp, learning fullstack web development.
 - 💞️ Jan 2023 I'll be looking for work :)
 - 📫 Twitter: @monconish